• Skip to primary navigation

 Floating rate funds give you the opportunity to capitalize on rising interest rates since they regularly roll over portfolio bonds every few months.
 Additionally, floating rate funds typically pay decent dividends, thanks to the underlying portfolio bonds.

-You should realize, however, that these types of investments are risky.
+You should realize, however, that these types of investments higher risk.
 Most of them invest through leverage, meaning investing in them requires taking on debt.
 It’s common for floating-rate funds to invest in higher-risk bonds with the aim of getting higher returns as a result.

 Floating rate fund investments require a brokerage.
 There are numerous floating rate funds available on the market today, including the following: